anseki/leader-line/README.md

 attachment = LeaderLine.pointAnchor(element[, options])
 ```

-An attachment that is specified instead of a HTML element for the `start` or `end` option of the leader line, for indicating a point instead of the element.
+An attachment that is specified instead of an element for the `start` or `end` option of the leader line, for indicating a point instead of the element.
 The `options` argument is an Object that can have properties as options that are described later.

 The `element` argument is shortcut to `options.element`.
 Following two codes work same.